marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 hidden: false

 ---
-Curious about our company culture, values and vibes?
-Take a look at the photos that defined our 2019.
+Curious about what our team has been up to?
+See the photos that defined our 2019.
 One thing's for sure: Wunderers know how to party!

 ![](/uploads/2019/12/20/Recap 2019 2x.jpg)